Editor’s Note: DC Service Corps member, Kevin Ruano, reflects on Mary’s ability to abandon reason and trust in the love of the Creator.

 —Madeleine L’Engle, “After the Annunciation”

 Contemplating L’Engle’s poem, I am taken again and again by the one line: Had Mary been filled with reason.
-On the surface, it strikes me as if L’Engle suggests that Mary had no reason and, consequentially, could not think.
-If I were to believe such an idea, I would conclude that Mary could never act with complete agency.
-But instead, I reread and remember that what we celebrate is at the very core of L’Engle’s poem, Mary’s choice.
-L’Engle communicates that Mary did not let herself be satisfied by reason.
-Mary, mi morenita, chose love.
+On the surface, it strikes me as if L’Engle suggests that Mary lacked reason and, consequentially, agency.
+If Mary lacked reason, she could never act as an agent in her life or the life of those in her community.
+But when I reread, I see I am called to focus on what we as Christians celebrate and sits at the very core of L’Engle’s poem—Mary’s choice.
+L’Engle communicates that Mary did not let herself be swayed by reason.
+Even when she could not completely understand its mastery, Mary, mi morenita, chose love.

-This liturgical season, Christians around the planet reflect and prepare for the coming of Christ.
-If we are to do so, following Mary’s example as described by L’Engle, we will choose to make room for Christ in our bodies, on our planet, and in our own home by choosing love.
+This liturgical season, Christians around the planet contemplate, anticipate, and act for another coming of Christ.
+If we are to do so, following Mary’s example as described by L’Engle, we must choose to make room for Christ in our bodies, on our planet, in our own home by choosing love.
 The love I invoke here is not the fleeting feeling but the intentional choice.

-Christians know love—the very mystery of Jesus, the incarnated Christ—as that which subverted all human reason, as that which defies the very boundaries which are drawn by said rational people to divide our world.
+Christians know love—the very mystery of Jesus, the incarnated Christ—as that which subverted all human reason; as that which defies the very divisions which have been drawn by said rational people managing the world.

-Mary, in her utter youth, chose to participate in the mystery of Christ’s love.
-I am convinced that the precise moment when God assumed life in its earthly form, the exact moment when God arrived to our world was the moment Mary did not accept the world as it was given to her and did not choose to let that world with all its reason affect her choice.
+Mary, so young and fully aware, chose to participate in the mystery of God’s revolutionary love.
+I am convinced that the precise moment when Christ became, the exact moment when the living God assumed flesh and became life here on Earth was the moment Mary refused to accept the world as it was given to her and decided to bodily commit herself to change.

-In the prime of my youth (please, feel free to call me naïve and unreasonable), L’Engle’s Mary is a Mother who profoundly understands my inner stirrings and my most intimate agitations when living in our contemporary world, that which is broken and divided; motivated by political rhetoric based in hate; organized by public servants who tolerate lies and disregard truth; accepted by our indifferent selves despite how threatening it has become for the beautifully diverse life of our very planet and those most marginalized in our societies.
+In the prime of my youth (please, feel free to call me naïve and unreasonable), L’Engle’s Mary is my Mother who profoundly understands my inner stirrings and my most intimate agitations.
+Mary is my guide and guardian as I labor with my body to contribute to change in the world which tolerates lies and is motivated by hateful rhetoric; as I commit my body to challenge everyday the pervasive indifference which threatens the beautifully diverse life of our very planet and of those communities most marginalized in our societies.

-May God bless us with a foolishness like Mary’s to believe that we can make a difference in this world, so that we can do what others claim cannot be done and we may choose love.
+May God bless me with a foolishness like yours, Mother, to believe that we can make a difference in this world, so that we can do what others claim cannot be done and I may choose love.